-Council previously adopted the Procurement Policy on 24 July 2018.
 This policy outlines the responsibilities of officers in regards to procurement and sound contracting principles as determined by legislation.
-A review of the policy has been undertaken by staff and the policy is presented to Council for re-adoption with two (2) minor changes.
-Proposed changes to the procurement policy include:
+A review of the policy has been undertaken by staff and the policy is presented to Council for re-adoption with a single (1) minor change (highlighted in the attached policy).